 Be careful of domestic animals, even ones you know.
 They may be frightened or injured and more dangerous than you expect.

-For more information contact the Emergency Management office in your county.
+For more information contact your local Emergency Management office.